basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Advanced-Quick-Start.md

 Cluster1          Cluster1            <0.4456.0>      ["10.60.67.149:9080"] (via 10.60.67.149:9080)
 ```

-> NOTE: At this point if you do not have connections, then replication will not work.
+> At this point if you do not have connections, then replication will not work.
 Check your IP bindings running 'netstat -a' on all nodes, you should see '*:9080 LISTENING'.
 If not, you have configuration problems.